 Answer: The Forward Africa Education Trust has clearly defined and documented selection criteria that are designed to bring to our attention capable children (those with a good school record) but where their home environment is such that they can not afford to go to school.
 Typically the students are the children of poor subsistence farmers or city children with only one parent.
 The local partners see link submit sponsorship forms to the trustees who make the final decision.

 Question: How much does it cost to send a child to school for one year?

 Answer: It costs approximately £600.
 This is made up of school fees, school materials (including travel), and local partner stipends and expenses.

 Question: What proportion of your income goes on UK administration costs?

 Answer: With the exception of money to develop the website and UK bank charges, 100% of our expenditure goes on supporting our students.
-The UK trustees claim no expenses or draw money for any other reason.
+The UK trustees but not benefit by claiming expenses or draw money for any other reason.

 Question: Do all your students go to the same school?

 Answer: No. Students go to a variety of different schools.
 Considerations include where the child’s home is, the quality of teaching of the schools in the region, class sizes and whether the school offers the subjects the student wishes to study.